Rhytidiadelphus loreus

-Rhytidiadelphus loreus, also commonly known as Lanky Moss and Little Shaggy Moss, is a nonvascular "feather moss" species that is a key component of a healthy, thriving forest ecosystem.
+Rhytidiadelphus loreus, also commonly known as lanky moss and little shaggy moss, is a nonvascular "feather moss" species that is a key component of a healthy, thriving forest ecosystem.
 Lanky moss grows in North America, Canada and Europe.
 It is primarily a coastal species that grows in moist, coniferous and deciduous forests, acidic grasslands and in the UK, heathy slopes on mountains.
 It grows on decaying logs, the forest floor and as an epiphyte on living trees.
 Its key functions in the ecosystem are water retention and temperature insulation.

 Physical characteristics

 Description

 Rhytidiadelpus loreus, is a large, creeping, branched species of moss.
 This moss has a striped appearance because of the formation of the pleated leaves.
 The leaves are glossy, heart-shaped or cordate and grow in an irregular arrangement on pinnate branches.
-The leaves can grow to be 4-5 millimeters long.
+The leaves can grow to be 4–5 millimeters long.
 The coloration of the leaves on lanky moss range from shades of yellow to dark olive green.
 The stems of the plant are rigid and have a brown and red appearance.
 Lanky moss can grow horizontally and outward.
 This growth formation creates large, interwoven and unconstrained mats acting as a carpet on the surrounding area of the forest floor.
 Lanky moss is seemingly prickly but the leaves are soft to the touch and have a spongy quality to them.
-These mats can grow up to 15 centimeters in thickness, spreading across the surface of the forest floor.
+These mats can grow up to 15 cm in thickness, spreading across the surface of the forest floor.
 They act an insulator as well as a water and nutritional retainer.

 Reproduction

 Rhytidiadelpus loreus is a dioicous plant in which male and female gametes are produced on separate individuals.
 The sporophytes have an irregular formation and growth pattern.
 The species reproduces occasionally and seemingly sporadically.
-The sporophytes protrude out of the stem, 2 to 6 centimeters long, into a long stalk forming a sub-spherical sporangium.
+The sporophytes protrude out of the stem, 2 to 6 cm long, into a long stalk forming a sub-spherical sporangium.
 The spore's maturation season is in the winter months when the temperature is cold.